Willson Contreras Player Props: Cardinals vs. Cubs

 Willson Contreras At The Plate

-- In 11.1% of his games this season, he has homered, and 3.3% of his trips to the dish.
+- Contreras has picked up a hit in 53.7% of his 82 games this season, with at least two hits in 25.6% of them.

-- Contreras has had an RBI in 25 games this year (30.9%), including seven multi-RBI outings (8.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Looking at the 82 games he has played this season, he's homered in nine of them (11.0%), and in 3.3% of his trips to the dish.

-- He has scored in 29 of 81 games this season, and more than once 7 times.
+- In 31.7% of his games this year, Contreras has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.